rileysmindcom/Assignments-CISC-191/Assignment 4.1.md

 # Assignment: 4.1 Input and output

 ## My Lab Objective
 Describe how to edit the contents in a file by reading the names of each file from *_photo.jpg* into a text file.
-By replacing the parts of the string, and outputting those named modified into *_info.txt*
+By replacing the parts of the string, and outputting those converted into *_info.txt*

 ## This is my Assignment 4.1 Code